shorebird2016/A4-Showcase/README.md

   - Google Map/Places ==> explore various fancy features
   - Famous Quotes (1)Ability to tweet the quotes (2)Make this component into a directive
-  - Stack Exchange (1)Learn more about API, add more features
+  --- Stack Exchange (1)Learn more about API, add more features
-  - Pomodoro ==> use keyframe to animate background spinning forever
+  --- Pomodoro ==> use keyframe to animate background spinning forever
+  --- Hot cold game ==> how to disable buttons when game is not playing (main problem lies in TDF syntax)
+  --- Mt.
+Shasta ==> angular-maps needs a directive for directions, not available yet, also AGM show satellite map
+      is not known yet

   - Left nav should not continue to be 3:9 at bigger size screen, in small screen change to hamburger
 - Add new tab for animation, add massive amount of examples